Fastvue

 Fastvue Reporter dashboard illustrating bandwidth usage metrics categorized by sites, downloads, and user activity.

-As remote work has proliferated, so has the need to manage bandwidth demands.
+As remote work has grown, so has the need to manage bandwidth demands.
 With employees relying heavily on video conferencing, cloud-based applications, and collaboration tools, bandwidth demand can quickly spike, especially during peak hours.
 Non-essential activities such as streaming or downloading large non-work-related files can further strain network resources making it harder for mission-critical applications to function efficiently.

 Internet monitoring gives IT teams the visibility needed to identify and manage bandwidth issues effectively.
 By tracking application and user behavior analytics, organizations can determine who and what is consuming the most bandwidth, prioritize essential traffic, and refine firewall policies to limit or block non-work-related websites.
 This ensures that key services, such as customer support systems and internal file-sharing platforms, receive the bandwidth required to perform without interruption.